rantan/tapyrus-explorer/setup.md

 ### Tapyrus explorer

-Consists of backend (calling Tapyrusd & Electrs-Tapyrus to get data) and frontend
+Consists of backend (calling Esplora-Tapyrus to get data) and frontend

 To setup dev and prod environment, create files